HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 Yeah, I was about to bring that up.

-There's unemployed individuals as we all know.
+There's unemployed individuals, as we all know.

 No, they're idle resources.

-And the reason why they're idle in our argument is because the government has imposed a tax, the entire population Has a constant tax liability that they have to satisfy in US dollars.
+The entire population has a constant tax liability that they have to satisfy in US dollars.

 That creates unemployment.

-So in order to fix that unemployment problem, the federal government needs to spend that token into existence in order for people to pay the tax to begin with, and then have the safety cushion to have the meaning of exchange, et cetera.
+So in order to fix that unemployment problem, the federal government needs to spend that token into existence in order for people to pay the tax to begin with and then have the safety cushion to have the meaning of exchange, et cetera.

 Sorry.